 “All we have is time.
 How will you spend yours?” ~ Designer, Richard Frinier

-After spending more than a year traveling in Europe between the late 1960s and early 1970s, including many adventures on a Triumph motorcycle riding through countless cities and miles of countryside from London to Morocco and back again, one of his most memorable experiences was apprenticing at the Anton Lang Pottery Studio in Oberammergau, Germany, where his first commercial success was a milk pitcher that became known as “Krug Rikkard,” which sold well at the Frankfurt Fair and was still in production at the designer’s last visit to the studio’s gift shop in 1996.
-These sojourns grew to become the experiences of a lifetime, where all of the influences (real and imagined) stayed with him and may be seen across his work today.
-Richard Frinier longed to return to these magical places in the future vowing to himself that when he returned it would be for his life’s passion and work of design.
+After spending more than a year traveling in Europe between the late 1960s and early 1970s, including many adventures on a Triumph motorcycle riding through countless cities and miles of countryside from London to Morocco and back again, one of his most memorable experiences was apprenticing at the Anton Lang Pottery Studio in Oberammergau, Germany, where his first commercial success was a pitcher that became known as “Krug Rikkard,” which sold well at the Frankfurt Fair and was still in production at the designer’s last visit to the studio’s gift shop in 1996.
+These sojourns grew to become the experiences of a lifetime, where all of the influences stayed with him and may be seen across his work today.
+Always longing to return to these magical places in the future, he vowed to himself that when he returned it would be for his life’s passion and work of design.

 Coming back to the United States, he committed to fine tuning his skills and finished his education at California State University Long Beach earning a Master of Arts degree.
-His relationship with schools would continue, as he taught furniture making at the college level for several years, as well as Art and Crafts for a year.
+His relationship with schools would continue, as he taught furniture making at the college level for several years, as well as Art and Crafts.
 He credits this experience as being fertile ground for what was to come in his career, as it deepened and expanded his understanding of how to work with people, materials and challenges, while taking ideas and seeing them all the way through from concept to research and development to realization.

 In 1981, he saw a photograph of a chaise lounge on the cover of the Los Angeles Times Magazine, which was manufactured by Brown Jordan.
 As a freelance designer, he studied the company and presented his design ideas to management for their review and consideration.
 Unexpectedly, this exercise revealed to him that the Company was looking for a full-time designer and they would be placing an advertisement in the following Sunday’s Los Angeles Times.

-In 2002, Richard Frinier decided to take his career in a new direction forming his own creative consultancy along with his wife and long-time partner, Catherine, where designs are licensed and co-branded through exclusive relationships with partners and brands around the world.
-In total, he has created and marketed thousands of furniture, textile, lighting and accessory designs across hundreds of collections winning over 80 product design and career achievement awards since 1981.
+In 2002, Richard Frinier decided to take his career in a new direction forming his own creative consultancy along with his wife and partner, Catherine, where designs are licensed and co-branded through exclusive relationships with partners and brands around the world.
+In total, he has created and marketed thousands of furniture, textile, lighting and accessory designs across hundreds of collections with over 80 product design and career achievement awards designated and presented since 1981.

-The designer’s original creations have fueled important industry and societal trends such as “the outdoor room,” “resort-at-home,” “slow living,” “stay-cations and day-cations” and “spa and resort living.”
-These sculptural designs present the most innovative use of materials both existing and new and are said to possess a sense of heart and soul, which is why they are equally specified by the trade and consumers for the most unique and discriminating spaces, including the Vatican, royal palaces, luxurious resorts and spas, and private residences worldwide.
+The designer’s original creations have fueled important industry and societal trends, such as “the outdoor room,” “resort-at-home,” “slow living,” “stay-cations and day-cations” and “spa and resort living.”
+These sculptural designs present the most innovative use of materials, both new and existing used in unique ways, and are said to possess a sense of heart and soul, which is why they are equally specified by the trade and consumers for the most unique and discriminating spaces, including the Vatican, royal palaces, luxurious resorts and spas, and private residences worldwide.

-Richard Frinier’s celebrated designs are best known for their range in architectural styling from traditional to transitional and contemporary to modern.
+The celebrated designs of Richard Frinier are best known for their range in architectural styling from traditional to transitional and contemporary to modern.
 His own mantra and self-imposed design brief is to ensure that each piece is realized as “authentic, relevant and memorable.”

-In September of 2009, he was the recipient of a Lifetime Achievement Award from the International Casual Furnishings Association, a division of the American Home Furnishings Alliance.
+In September of 2009, he was the recipient of a Lifetime Achievement Award from the International Casual Furnishings Association, a division of the (international) American Home Furnishings Alliance.
 This prestigious award was presented at a gala event in Chicago, Illinois, as a distinctive recognition reserved for individuals who have made exemplary contributions to the casual furniture industry at large and to their communities.
 Designs by Richard Frinier have been awarded by many prominent organizations, including ASID, IDSA, ID Magazine Review, SCFMA, ICFA, IIDA, HD Expo, ASFD, reddot Design Award and reddot Contemporary Design Museum, permanent collection GOOD DESIGN Award from The Chicago Athenaeum: Museum of Architecture and Design, ADEX, and more.
-His designs have been published around the world in design journals and books, magazines, syndicated newsprint, blogs and throughout social media, including trade, design and shelter publications.
+His career and creations have been published around the world in design journals and books, magazines, syndicated newsprint, blogs and throughout social media, including trade, design and shelter publications.
 His designs have been acknowledged as being among the “Top 100 Designs in the World” by Hachette Filipacchi media (acquired by Hearst), and his iconic Daydream for Dedon was named by The Robb Report magazine as, “One of the Most Influential Designs of the Past 30 Years.”
-In 2007, Richard Frinier was named by the Pacific Design Center in Los Angeles as one of their esteemed and celebrated “Stars of Design” as presented by arbiter of style, Mayer Rus, in the product design category, as determined by leading editors and members of the A+D community for his consistently outstanding and creative contributions.
+In 2007, Richard Frinier was named by the Pacific Design Center in Los Angeles as one of their esteemed and celebrated “Stars of Design” in the Product Design category, as presented by arbiter of style, Mayer Rus, and as determined by leading editors and members of the A+D community for his consistently outstanding and creative contributions.

 Today, Richard Frinier is regarded as one of the premier designers of indoor/outdoor furniture in the world for his design innovation and longstanding commitment to the design trade and home furnishings industries.
 He has also been touted as the quintessential ambassador for this genre of the home furnishings industry.
-His designs carry a very high design aesthetic yet they carry a welcoming spirit.
+His designs carry a very high design aesthetic yet they are infused with an immediately welcoming spirit.
 Many of his creations are executed using weather-resistant materials making his designs suitable and equally specified for both interior and exterior use.
-His familiar expression, “Inside or outside . . . you decide,” resonates with all who come to know his work for his suggestion to really use one’s entire living as a private resort both inside and outside.
+His familiar expression, “Inside or outside . . . you decide,” resonates with all who come to know his work for his suggestion to really use one’s entire living space as a private resort both inside and outside.